c3g/GenPipes_Docs/docs/source/resources/testdataset.rst

 You can execute various GenPipes Pipelines using the following types of data:

-* The real data which is generated from your genomic analysis intruments and then measured, sampled and read into various specified bioinformatics data formats.
+* The real data which is generated from your genomic analysis instruments and then measured, sampled and read into various specified bioinformatics data formats.

 * Test datasets that are available in the absence of real genomic analysis data.